iporollo/CSE5914-Tech-Tutorial/source/includes/_real-time-object-detection.md

 This will ensure that the data is in the correct format for our code to train on the images.

+The images will also be labeled in order for the program to be able to recognize and train using the images.

 >This code will load labels for the dataset

 ``` python